About Doyle Glass

 Doyle Glass is an author, historian, and sculptor dedicated to honoring those who fought for freedom.
 He is a master at recounting true stories of brave men and women who were outnumbered and out-gunned but continued to battle toe-to-toe with ferocious opponents in war.

 His first book, Lions of Medina, gives a firsthand account of the sacrifices made by the Marines of Charlie Company during Vietnam.

-My second book, Swift Sword, was published in 2014.
-It chronicles the gut-wrenching story of a group of valiant Marines who endured horror in a firefight on a lone knoll in the Que Son Valley during the Vietnam War.
+His second book, Swift Sword, chronicles the gut-wrenching story of valiant Marines in Vietnam who endured a horrific firefight isolated on a lone knoll in the Queson Valley.

 Coming in 2023, Benoist’s War will reveal the harrowing story of Robert Benoist, a famous French Grand Prix World champion in the 1920s and Le Mans race winner in the 1930s, who risked everything as a British secret agent to help rid France of the Nazi occupation during WWII.